SimonKefas/swiper-starter/README.md

 ## Introduction

 The Swiper Starter Kit simplifies integrating Swiper sliders into your projects.
-It supports:

-- Global defaults and per-instance customization.
-- Optional progress bars to visualize autoplay timing.
-- A custom draggable slider synchronized with the Swiper's active slide.
-- Responsive breakpoints for various viewport sizes.
-- Styling options, including a configurable slider color via data attributes.
+It supports per-instance configuration with `data-` attributes, progress bars for autoplay, custom sliders for navigation, and responsive breakpoints.
+You can also style the custom range slider using `data-slider-color`, making it easy to theme each slider instance without editing global CSS.

 ## Features

-- **Global & Per-Instance Configuration**: Set global defaults, then override per slider with `data-` attributes.
+- **Global & Per-Instance Configuration**: Set global defaults, then override them per slider using data attributes.
-- **Progress Bar Support**: Add a visual progress bar to track autoplay timing.
+- **Progress Bar Support**: Add a visual progress bar to track autoplay progress.
-- **Custom Draggable Slider**: Control slides using a range input synchronized with Swiper.
+- **Custom Draggable Slider**: A synchronized range slider that updates with Swiper slides and vice versa.
-- **Responsive Breakpoints**: Adjust `slidesPerView`, `spaceBetween`, and other settings per viewport size.
+- **Responsive Breakpoints**: Customize `slidesPerView`, `spaceBetween`, and more for various screen sizes.
-- **Single Slide Mode**: Force one slide at all breakpoints.
+- **Single Slide Mode**: Force a slider to show only one slide at all breakpoints.
-- **Customizable Range Slider**: Use `data-slider-color` to style the slider track and thumb.
+- **Custom Slider Color**: Use `data-slider-color` to easily change the slider’s track and thumb color.
-- **Advanced Options**: Fine-tune behavior with attributes like `data-centered-slides`, `data-slides-per-group`, `data-watch-overflow`, and more.
+- **Advanced Options**: Fine-tune behavior with `data-centered-slides`, `data-slides-per-group`, `data-watch-overflow`, `data-resistance-ratio`, `data-free-mode`, etc.

 ## Installation

-Include Swiper's CSS and JS:
+Include Swiper’s CSS and JS in your HTML:

 ```html
 <!-- Swiper CSS -->